Calculation models

 3. Select a specific greenhouse gas.
 To complete the calculation for multiple different greenhouse gases, select the general greenhouse gas.

 This step enables the carbon dioxide equivalent (CO2e) to be calculated from a quantity of a specific greenhouse gas, such as hydrofluorocarbons (HFCs).
-It's often used in fugitive emission calculations.
+You can use this step in fugitive emission calculations.

 • Report water – This step calculates the value for a specific water transaction type.
 To run a report, follow these steps: